Details of the Careers Programme, Work Experience and Career Guidance support offered by Countesthorpe Academy

 Careers Education/Events overview

-Throughout years 7 to 13 the college runs special Careers events that assist and educate your child helping them prepare for life after college.
+Throughout years 7 to 13 the school runs special Careers events that assist and educate your child helping them prepare for life after school.
 These events build up from specialised Careers tutorial sessions to prepare students so they get the most out of each experience.
 Details of these events will appear on the Homepage before they are due to take place.

 These events include: